-Wedding photos, your baby's first clothes, the deed to your house—these are all things that can be destroyed in an instant when a fire ravages your home.
-To add insult to injury, when a fire strikes, families are displaced from their homes, stripping away the comforts they had.
+Wedding photos, your baby’s first clothes, the deed to your house—these are all things that can be destroyed in an instant when fire ravages your home.
+To add insult to injury, when a fire strikes, families are displaced from their homes, stripping away the comforts they once enjoyed.
 Along with the loss of irreplaceable family heirlooms and mementos, fires can also cause painful and disfiguring injuries.
-Fire injuries are excruciating, often leaving permanent scars in their wake.
+Fire injuries are excruciating, often leaving permanent scars.

-If someone's negligence or misconduct has left you suffering after a serious Alabama fire and burn accident, the U.S. Fire Administration lists several steps you can take to protect yourself:
+If someone’s negligence or misconduct has left you suffering after a serious fire and burn accident, the U.S. Fire Administration lists several steps you can take to protect yourself.

 Immediately after the accident:

 - If you need temporary housing, food, or medicine, call your local disaster relief service, such as the Red Cross.